tetsuo/tetsuo.github.io/articles/fp-denotational.md

 m ∈ Move ::= ε | s ; m
 ```

-(Epsilon denotes an empty string.)
+(Epsilon (ε) denotes an empty command sequence.)

-Let's explore two ways to interpret Move programs.
+We can explore two interpretations (semantic domains) for Move programs:

-### Total Distance Calculation
+## 1. Total Distance Calculation

-Here, the semantic domain is the set of natural numbers (ℕ), representing the total distance traveled.
+In this interpretation, the semantic domain is ℕ (the natural numbers), representing the total distance traveled.

 For Step expressions: